ONSdigital/sdc-int-rh-service/docs/PUBSUB.md

 There's a script to create the above topics and subscriptions in the scripts folder of this project called `pubsub-setup.sh`.
 It must be run from the `source/snipets of the python pubsub project.

-You can now run rhsvc locally with pubsub using the steps detailed in the `## Manual testing` section below.
+You can now run rhsvc locally with pubsub.

 Further help as well as the source of all pubsub commands in this README can be found here: